 IESO 4 Developments shall connect to the public sewer and public water mains, subject to a connection agreement with Uisce Éireann, in order to protect all waters in the plan area, and also to consolidate the urban structure and to control ribbon development along approach roads into Ballina.

-Support and facilitate the delivery of free outdoor drinking water refilling stations throughout the plan area.

-Ensure that private wastewater treatment plants, where permitted, are operated in compliance with EPA's Code of Practice Wastewater Treatment and Disposal Systems Serving Single Houses (PE. ≤10) (EPA 2021), as may be amended
+IESO 5 Support and facilitate the delivery of free outdoor drinking water refilling stations throughout the plan area.
+IESO 6 Ensure that private wastewater treatment plants, where permitted, are operated in compliance with EPA's Code of Practice Wastewater Treatment and Disposal Systems Serving Single Houses (PE. \leq 10) (EPA 2021), as may be amended

-Energy network Policies

-IESP 9 Support and promote the sustainable improvement and expansion of the electricity transmission and gas distribution network that supply the Plan area, while taking into consideration landscape, residential, amenity and environmental considerations.

-Promote and encourage the use of renewable energy technologies, at appropriate locations, for developments of existing and proposed building stock, such as district heating, micro generation (photovoltaic, micro-wind, micro hydro and micro combined heat and power) and other renewable energy technologies, which do not adversely affect residential amenity or environmental quality.

-Support and liaise with statutory and other energy providers in relation to power generation, in order to ensure adequate power capacity for the existing and future needs of Ballina.
+Energy network Policies It is the p It is the policy of the Council to: IESP 9 Support and promote the sustainable improvement and expansion of the electricity transmission and gas distribution network that supply the Plan area, while taking into consideration landscape, residential, amenity and environmental considerations.
+IESP 10 Promote and encourage the use of renewable energy technologies, at appropriate locations, for developments of existing and proposed building stock, such as district heating, micro generation (photovoltaic, micro-wind, micro hydro and micro combined heat and power) and other renewable energy technologies, which do not adversely affect residential amenity or environmental quality.
+IESP 11 Support and liaise with statutory and other energy providers in relation to power generation, in order to ensure adequate power capacity for the existing and future needs of Ballina.